 SMS and MMS

 Mass text messaging services offer both SMS and MMS functionality in message campaigns.
 SMS messages, which are capped at 160 characters, should be used for brief and important information, such as event reminders, service cancellations, and venue updates.
-MMS texts, which can include up to 1600 characters as well as images or video, can be used to add flavor to other messages, but keep in mind that not all rich media files will reach each contact.
-MMS texts cost more to send than SMS messages, so make sure to look at the pricing details before you send media rich messages.
+MMS texts, including up to 1600 characters and images or videos, can add flavor to other messages.
+However, remember that not all rich media files will reach each contact.
+MMS texts cost more than SMS messages, so look at the pricing details before sending media-rich messages.

 Getting Congregants to Opt-in

-The best text message marketing strategies in the world are useless unless your contacts have given you permission to send text messages, otherwise known as “opting in.”
+The best text message marketing strategies worldwide are useless unless your contacts have permitted you to send text messages, otherwise known as “opting in.”
 Let’s review a few approaches churches are taking to help encourage their congregants to opt-in.

 Delivering Sermon Outlines During the Service

-One creative way that churches use to get attendees to opt-in to their text messages is to use a text messaging platform to deliver sermon notes during the service.
-For instance, before the service starts, you can post a message on the screen to “Text ‘SERMONNOTES’ to 313131 to get today’s sermon outline sent to your phone.”
-When an attendee texts in, an automated follow-up message delivers the sermon outline and asks the recipient if they’d like to get future church updates sent to their phone.
+One creative way churches use to get attendees to opt-in to their text messages is to use a text messaging platform to deliver sermon notes during the service.
+For instance, before the service starts, you can post a message on the screen to “Text ‘SERMONNOTES’ to 858585 to get today’s sermon outline sent to your phone.”
+When an attendee text in, an automated follow-up message delivers the sermon outline and asks the recipient if they’d like to receive future church updates.

 Putting It in the Bulletin

 Use your printed bulletin to cross-promote your text messaging service.
-Devote a section of the bulletin on an ongoing basis to get members and guests to opt-in.
+Devote a bulletin section on an ongoing basis to get members and guests to opt-in.

 Mentioning Text Services in Emails and Social Posts

-If your church is using email or social media to stay in touch with congregants, make sure to occasionally mention your text updates on these platforms..
-Once folks have opted in, you can do the reverse andal use text messaging to promote the email and social channels to ensure all your followers see updates regardless where their eyes may be online.
+If your church uses email or social media to stay in touch with congregants, occasionally mention your text updates on these platforms.
+Once folks have opted in, you can do the reverse and use text messaging to promote the email and social channels to ensure all your followers see updates regardless of where their eyes may be online.

 Including Text Mentions in Announcements

 Carve out just a short moment during announcements to promote your text updates.
-Make sure to stress that text messaging is the best way to make sure that you can alert members of last minute changes, cancellations, etc. For example, make a statement like, “We’d love for you to attend the Wednesday night men’s fellowship.
+Stress that text messaging is the best way to ensure you can alert members of last-minute changes, cancellations, etc. For example, make a statement like, “We’d love for you to attend the Wednesday night men’s fellowship.
 Don’t forget to sign up for our text updates to get reminders and updates on events like these.
-Text ‘GCUPATES’ to 313131 now to subscribe.”
+Text ‘GCUPATES’ to 858585 now to subscribe.”

 Making Mention In Visitor Packets

-If your church hands out visitor packets or gift bags, make sure to include a note touting the benefits of subscribing to text updates.
+If your church hands out visitor packets or gift bags, include a note touting the benefits of subscribing to text updates.
 You can even set up a drip campaign to provide more information about your church's programs and philosophy.
-For example, you may include a note that states, “If you’d like to learn more about our congregation, text ‘NEWVISITOR’ to 313131 and we’ll send info about our activities and beliefs.”
+For example, you may include a note that states, “If you’d like to learn more about our congregation, text ‘NEWVISITOR’ to 858585, and we’ll send info about our activities and beliefs.”

 Resource Stewardship: Evaluating the Efficacy and Cost of Text Messaging for Churches

-Because resources can be limited and an emphasis is placed on the wise use of funds in churches, investing in a text messaging service is a big decision to which you should give considerable thought.
-In this section, we'll compare bulk text messaging with other marketing channels which can perform some of the same tasks.
+Because resources can be limited and an emphasis is placed on the wise use of funds in churches, investing in a church text marketing service is a big decision that you should consider.
+In this section, we'll compare bulk text messaging with other marketing channels that can perform some of the same tasks.

-As you consider how to stay connected with your congregation, be sure to take into account how many people will actually use the channel.
-Church mobile apps have some nice features, but consider that only a limited number of people will actually download and use the app.
+Text Messaging vs. Church Mobile Apps: As you consider how to stay connected with your congregation, consider how many people will use the channel.
+Church mobile apps have some nice features but realize that only a few people will download and use the app.

-Keep in mind that all modern mobile phones come equipped with text messaging capabilities out of the box, so members don't have to go to an app store, find the app, download it, and learn how to use it.
-Some mobile apps include a text alert service as an add-on, but only a small percentage of your attendees will both download the app and set up alerts.
+Remember that all modern mobile phones come equipped with text messaging capabilities out of the box, so members don't have to go to an app store, find the app, download it, and learn how to use it.
+Some mobile apps include a text alert service as an add-on, but only a small percentage of your attendees will download the app and set up alerts.

 Costs for templated church mobile apps average about $200 for a one-time setup and $50 per month in ongoing fees.
 Customized mobile apps will easily top $10,000 for setup and will require a considerable investment to maintain.

 Email has a place to serve in almost any organization's outreach strategy, churches included.
-Some of your contacts will prefer to use email to keep up with church happenings, rather than other channels.
-But keep in mind that many of your younger or more tech savvy contacts will opt for text over email, with a growing percentage of older generations preferring text as well.
+Some of your contacts will prefer to use email to keep up with church happenings rather than other channels.
+But remember that many of your younger or more tech-savvy contacts will opt for text over email, with a growing percentage of older generations prefer text.

 Emails can get lost in a flood of non-personal inbox correspondence.
 Most members consider church messages to be more personal in nature and prefer text messaging as their personal communication channel.
 Read rates are much higher for text over email partly because messages are shorter, so recipients know they will not have to spend a long time reading them.

-And, finally, keep in mind that texts are consumed more immediately than email—90% are read in the first three minutes.
-That means text will be a better channel for time-sensitive alerts such as service cancellations.
+And finally, texts are consumed more immediately than email—90% are read in the first three minutes.
+Text will be a better channel for time-sensitive alerts such as service cancellations.